 And as always, I do not own Harry Potter.
 If I did, I would not be sitting here on a dingy couch in my cousin's mini home writing fan fiction.

 Annabelle Delacour stood with her sister as they waited in line at the fireplace in the Headmistress' Office.
-They, along with most of the other students at Beauxbatons, were going home for the Summer Break, and Annabelle was very excited.
+They, along with the rest of the students at Beauxbatons, were going home for the Summer Break, and Annabelle was very excited.
 It had been several months since she had seen her parents and younger sister, and she missed them terribly.
 She was especially close to her father.

 "Are you ready, Belle?"
 Fleur asked, turning to look at her sister.
 "We're next."